alanbarnett/ptheme/README.md

 The `prompt.sh` file is just the default.
-You are encouraged to make your own, with your own additional configuration if needed (for example, my `prompt_alan.sh` file sources `utils.sh`, which includes a few functions for managing your prompt from the command line.
-See *other goodies for more info).
+You are encouraged to make your own, with your own additional configuration if needed (for example, my `prompt_alan.sh` file sources `plugins/utils.sh`, which includes a few functions for managing your prompt from the command line.
+See **plugins** for more info).
 The things in `prompt.sh` are only run once, where the things in the `PROMPT_COMMAND` variable are run every time you get a new prompt.

 Additional themes should be placed in the base/themes folder.
 The included themes place all used scripts inside the base/bin folder, and locally set the PATH to include it.
 Also, the included themes will NOT have a .sh extension, while all additional scripts that are used WILL have the .sh extension.

-To change themes from the command line (also see *other goodies):
+To change themes from the command line (also see **plugins**)

 `$ PROMPT_THEME="theme name"`